jackeichen/pydiskcmd/README.md

-  list                  List all NVMe devices and namespaces on machine list-ns               Send NVMe Identify List, display structure list-ctrl             Send NVMe Identify Controller List, display structure smart-log             Retrieve SMART Log, show it id-ctrl               Send NVMe Identify Controller id-ns                 Send NVMe Identify Namespace, display structure nvme-create-ns        Creates a namespace with the provided parameters nvme-delete-ns        Deletes a namespace from the controller nvme-attach-ns        Attaches a namespace to requested controller(s) nvme-detach-ns        Detaches a namespace from requested controller(s) error-log             Retrieve Error Log, show it commands-se-log       Retrieve Commands Supported and Effects Log, and show it fw-log                Retrieve FW Log, show it sanitize-log          Retrieve Sanitize Log, show it fw-download           Download new firmware fw-commit             Verify and commit firmware to a specific slot get-feature           Get feature and show the resulting value set-feature           Set a feature and show the resulting value format                Format namespace with new block format sanitize              Submit a sanitize command persistent_event_log  Get persistent event log from device device-self-test      Perform the necessary tests to observe the performance self-test-log         Retrieve the SELF-TEST Log, show it telemetry-log         Retrieve the Telemetry Log, show it pcie                  Get device PCIe status, show it flush                 Submit a flush command, return results read                  Submit a read command, return results
+  list                  List all NVMe devices and namespaces on machine list-ns               Send NVMe Identify List, display structure list-ctrl             Send NVMe Identify Controller List, display structure id-ctrl               Send NVMe Identify Controller id-ns                 Send NVMe Identify Namespace, display structure nvme-create-ns        Creates a namespace with the provided parameters nvme-delete-ns        Deletes a namespace from the controller nvme-attach-ns        Attaches a namespace to requested controller(s) nvme-detach-ns        Detaches a namespace from requested controller(s) get-log               Generic NVMe get log, returns log in raw format smart-log             Retrieve SMART Log, show it error-log             Retrieve Error Log, show it commands-se-log       Retrieve Commands Supported and Effects Log, and show it fw-log                Retrieve FW Log, show it sanitize-log          Retrieve Sanitize Log, show it self-test-log         Retrieve the SELF-TEST Log, show it telemetry-log         Retrieve the Telemetry Log, show it persistent_event_log  Get persistent event log from device fw-download           Download new firmware fw-commit             Verify and commit firmware to a specific slot get-feature           Get feature and show the resulting value set-feature           Set a feature and show the resulting value format                Format namespace with new block format sanitize              Submit a sanitize command device-self-test      Perform the necessary tests to observe the performance pcie                  Get device PCIe status, show it flush                 Submit a flush command, return results read                  Submit a read command, return results